Learning collaboratives drive healthcare innovation

 - Targeted service recovery

-One site implemented a dedicated patient experience scribe program in which scribes round on patients, complete callbacks, and perform service recovery.
-This site reported a decrease in patient complaints due to the proactive service recovery program.
+One practice implemented a dedicated patient experience scribe program in which scribes round on patients, complete callbacks, and perform service recovery.
+This practice reported a decrease in patient complaints due to the proactive service recovery program.

-Another site that implemented a similar program reported that formal complaints decreased by 90 percent.
+Another practice that implemented a similar program reported that formal complaints decreased by 90 percent.

 Overall, physicians and advanced providers who participated in the collaborative reported progress in integrating patient experience into their everyday practice.
 They also developed stronger partnerships with their nursing colleagues.